2002 UK/France/Ireland/Germany comedy by

 Removed Sue being blackmailed into stripping and giving Yukimoto a blow job, being penetrated with a dildo, and given another blow job

-Removed a woman revealing a blast of light from
+Removed a woman revealing a blast of light from between her

 Removed Eganko giving Norikazu a blowjob which comes to a head as Midori watches

 Removed Yukimoto screwing Sue whilst thinking of Midori

 Sue getting head from Eganko after retrieving sample of Yukimoto's sperm

 The BBFC cut the 2008 cinema release: Company chose to remove a background use of strong language in order to obtain a 'PG' classification.
 An uncut '12A' classification was available.